kevinhenryburke/scalegitbook/invocations/IndustryIO.md

 ## Salesforce Industries Example - Calling Microscope from a FlexCard

-We'll run through an example of calling an invocation from a FlexCard.
-This relies heavily on [Map I/O](./InvocationComplexIO.md).
-This example reqruires that you have the *Omnistudio* package installed in the org.
+We'll run through an example of calling an invocation from a *FlexCard*.
+This relies heavily on using Maps as input and output which we discussed in [Map I/O](./InvocationComplexIO.md).
+This example requires that you have the *Omnistudio* package installed in the org.
 And the *Microscope* package of course!

 ### Microscope Set up

-First we need to set up an invocation called *MicroscopeGenericVL* with the following parameters set:
+First we need to set up an invocation called *OmniInvocationExample* with the following parameters set:

-* Input Definition	Map<String,Object>
+* Input Definition:	Map<String,Object>
-* Output Definition	Map<String,Object>
+* Output Definition:	Map<String,Object>
-* Invocation Mechanism	Sync
+* Invocation Mechanism:	Sync
-* Explicit Implementation Class	MicroscopeMapInMapOut
+* Explicit Implementation Class:	OmniImplementationExample

-This final class needs to be implemented which you can do as below.
-Note that we are using *Map<String,Object>* as both input and output in this toy example
+This Implementation Class needs to be implemented which you can do as below.
+Note that we are using *Map<String,Object>* as both input and output in this toy example as these are the structures that will be passed to us by the *FlexCard*s

 ```
-global class MicroscopeMapInMapOut implements mscope.IService_Implementation {
+global class OmniImplementationExample implements mscope.IService_Implementation {
     global Object dispatch(mscope.InvocationDetails invocationDetails, Object inputData) {
         Map<String,Object> outMap = new Map<String,Object>();
         outMap.put('outputParam', 'hola');